 Surely, we all have to find our personal comfort zone given the skin we’re in, where we are in life, and what we’re trying to achieve.
 I find my own standards to be summarized as follows… for a social occasion.

 Just enough cleavage, without “excessive” exposure.

-A peek at the knee, and a sliver of thigh as legs are crossed in a seductively slit skirt.
+A peek at the knee and a sliver of thigh as legs are crossed in a seductive but sagely slit skirt.

 A smooth, round shoulder and the fine line of collar bone — one of the sexiest spots on a woman’s body at any age, and too often neglected.

-I dare to bare in what I hope is good taste… provocatively, judiciously, showing if the circumstances invite an opportunity, and not showing off or revealing what is better left to bedroom antics.
+I dare to bare in what I hope is good taste… provocatively, judiciously, showing if the circumstances invite an opportunity, and not showing off or revealing what is better left to private amorous antics.

 Isn’t a little mystery a big plus?
-Isn’t it preferable to set the stage for the second act of a private performance, shared at the pleasure of two consenting adults?
+Isn’t it preferable to set the stage for the second act of a privileged performance that is shared at the pleasure of two consenting adults?
 Shouldn’t we savor the steps toward fuller engagement?
 And in a professional situation, shouldn’t we “just say no” to any suggestion of too much?

 When you meet someone new socially, are you all walls, games and guise?
 Do you offer a glimpse into your spirit, your humor, your real life — in order to spark interest as well as to find common ground?